orbitroom/kbintel/README.md

 kbintel
 =======

-Eve Online Killboard Analyzer - v0.2 ALPHA
+Eve Online Killboard Analyzer - **v0.2 ALPHA**

 kbintel (killboard intel) is a kill analysis tool primarily suited for reconnaissance and information gathering of hostile forces.
-In it's current alpha version, it is limited to crawling corp/alliance hosted killboards using the EDK Killboard software (http://www.evekb.org/).
+In it's current alpha version, it is limited to crawling corp/alliance hosted killboards using the [EDK Killboard software](http://www.evekb.org/).
-It is scheduled for a rewrite, which will use the zkillboard api instead, improving data collection speed significantly.
+Kbintel is scheduled for a rewrite, which will use the zkillboard api instead; improving data collection speed significantly.
 The current version spoofs a user browser and scrapes raw HTML at a rate of 1 page per 2 seconds (configurable).
 This default rate has been set to avoid tripping anti-bot measures, but may result in long collection times if crawling a very large organization.